Cockman Family Bluegrass Gospel Group

 The newest Cockman Family album, "Dedicated," includes original and traditional gospel music.

 John Cockman, Sr.

 John is the father and the guitar player of the Cockman Family.
 He is also the MC of the group.
 His responsibilities include radio and television promotions, scheduling and advertising.
 John, Sr. and wife Jane are the proud parents of the group which now consists of twelve beautiful grandchildren.
 Jane teaches piano at home.
 She teaches the grandchildren piano as well.
-John, Sr. recently retired from public education after teaching Furniture & Cabinetmaking for 34 years.
+John, Sr. retired from public education after teaching Furniture & Cabinetmaking for 34 years.

 Caroline Cockman Fisher

 Caroline is the lead singer for the group.
 She also shares harmony parts with her brothers.
 She is an avid song writer.
 Seventeen of her original songs have been recorded by the family, four of which were released as singles to radio.
 Caroline and her husband Kelly have two children, Samuel and Lydia.
 Caroline taught third grade before having Samuel and Lydia, and believes that being a stay at home mom is best for her family.
 Caroline has been selected as Female Vocalist of the Year and also Songwriter of the Year for PowerGrass Internet Radio.
 Caroline is also a vocal teacher.